MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-create-managed-identities.md

 ---
 title: Create managed identities
 titleSuffix: Azure Cosmos DB for Table
-description: Review the steps required to create user-assigned or system-assigned managed identities for use with Azure Cosmos DB for Table.
+description: Review the steps required to create user-assigned or system-assigned managed identities for use with Azure hosting services that connect to Azure Cosmos DB for Table.
 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: stefarroyo